aloy/probability-r/intro-r/rstudio.md

 ## Logging onto the Server

 If you choose to work with the server version of RStudio, you can log on with your LU credentials at https://rstudio.lawrence.edu/auth-sign-in (remember that you must be on campus).

+## RStudio's Layout

+Now that you are able to open RStudio, you need to understand the program's basic layout.
+The first time you open Rstudio there are three panes:

+1. The **console**
+2. The environment/history pane
+3. The file/plots/packages/help pane

+In addition to those, RStudio provides a built-in text editor that allows you to compose text files, R scripts (more on these later), Rmarkdown files (more on these later), and a few others.